sdss/clu/docs/sphinx/legacy.rst

 Tron receives the message, reformats the header and sends it to the actor as ::

-    cid mid command_string
+    commander_id message_id command_string

-where ``cid`` is a number identifying the commander and``mid`` is a message ID that does not need to be the same as the commanded ``mid``.
+where ``commander_id`` is a number identifying the commander and``message_id`` is a message ID that does not need to be the same as the commanded ``message_id``.

 Replies
 ~~~~~~~

 While processing the command, the actor will usually have to output replies back to the hub.
 The format of the replies is ::

-    uid mid message_code reply_data
+    user_id message_id message_code reply_data

 where:

 - Messages are ASCII.
-- ``uid`` is the ID number of the user that sent the command that triggered this reply.
-Note that this is not the same as the ``cid`` from the command, but the internal ID assigned to the connection socket from which the command came.
+- ``user_id`` is the ID number of the user that sent the command that triggered this reply.
+Note that this is not the same as the ``commander_id`` from the command, but the internal ID assigned to the connection socket from which the command came.
 In most cases where there is a single connection to the actor this is irrelevant.
-- ``mid`` is the ID number of the message that triggered this reply.
+- ``message_id`` is the ID number of the message that triggered this reply.
 Use 0 if the reply is unsolicited (i.e. not in response to any command).
 - ``message_code`` is a one-character :ref:`message type code <message-codes>`.
 - ``reply_data`` is the message data in keyword-value format.